 Updates from AIA's Disaster Assistance Program:

-For the past several weeks, the upper midwest and southwestern Wisconsin have experienced unusually heavy rains and flooding that caused widespread damage.
+In late August, the upper midwest and southwestern Wisconsin experienced unusually heavy rains and flooding that caused widespread damage.

 Trained Wisconsin architect volunteers were deployed by Wisconsin Emergency Management and Dane County Emergency Management to provide building safety assessments for more than 500 buildings throughout southwestern Wisconsin.